KnpLabs/KnpLastTweetsBundle/README.markdown

 ## Advanced usage: HTTP caching

-*Please note that the following is not necessary: You should be perfectly fine without it.*
+*Please note that the following is not necessary: you should be perfectly fine without it.*

 You can use [HTTP caching](http://symfony.com/doc/2.0/book/http_cache.html)